canonical/checkbox/docs/tutorial/using-checkbox/basic-remote.rst

 Launchers in remote mode
 ========================

 In remote mode, you can use launchers the same way you did in local mode.
-If you still have the launcher file you created in the Launchers section*TODO*, run the following command:
+If you still have the launcher file you created in the :ref:`base_tutorial_launcher` section, run the following command:

 .. code-block:: none